CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 Anyone who steps over or through the rubble without avoiding the tripwire will trigger a cave-in of wooden beams and heavy stones.
 (The area of the collapse is marked on the map.)
 Any creature within the area when the trap triggers must succeed on a DC 10 Dexterity saving throw or take 3d6 bludgeoning damage from falling debris (half damage on a successful save).
 The noise from the collapse puts the monsters in areas 3, 7, 8, and 9 on high alert.

- **Awarding Experience Points.** Divide 100 XP equally among the characters if the party detects or survives the trap.
+ **Awarding Skill & Destiny Points.** Divide 100 XP equally among the characters if the party detects or survives the trap.

 ### **3. Archer Post**